dymio/mayak/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Feel free to use code of the project as you want, [create issues](https://github.com/dymio/mayak/issues) or make a pull requests.
+Feel free to use code of the project as you want, [create issues](https://github.com/dymio/mayak/issues) or make pull requests.